JoeStrout/grfon/docs/README.md

 GRFON files are made up of two basic kinds of data: **values** and **collections**.

 A **value** is simply some text or a number.
 GRFON does not distinguish between these, and no quotation marks are needed around text strings.

+> ### Special Characters
-The only characters to be careful of are semicolon `;`, colon `:`, curly brace `{`, backslash `\`, and two forward slashes `//`, all of which have special meaning in GRFON.
+> The only characters to be careful of are semicolon `;`, colon `:`, curly brace `{`, backslash `\`, and two forward slashes `//`, all of which have special meaning in GRFON.
 When you want one of those to just be the character itself, you can avoid the special meaning by preceding it with a backslash.
+>
+> The exception to this rule is `://`, which is always interpreted as a simple string (because URLs would be annoyingly hard to write correctly).

 So, all of the following are valid GRFON values.